Bakrog/subtask2/README.md

 parallel: plan-gemini, plan-opus
 return: Compare all 3 plans and validate each directly against the codebase.
 Pick the best ideas from each and create a unified implementation plan.
 chain:
-  - feed the implementation plan to a @review subagent and have it critically review it.
+  - feed the implementation plan to a @review subagent, let's poke holes.
 ---
 Plan the implementation for the following feature: $ARGUMENTS
 ```